BenHowkins/otoku_blog/README.md

 - Mozilla Firefox
 - Microsoft Edge
 ### Feature Testing

 ### Bugs
+#### Resolved Bugs
+1. Authorised Comment User Bug- When creating the buttons for the "Edit" and "Delete" comment functionality I was unable to correctly have it so that only the user who created the comment could edit or delete it.
+I realised that I had:
+  1. I only used a single "=" sign in the equalty check.
+  2. I had not used the correct wording in the if statement.
+I had put "user.name == comment.name" instead of "user.username == comment.name"
+once I corrected both these issue both buttons appeared correctly.
+2. Edit Comments Bug- Whilst trying to create this functionality I was unable to get it to correctly function without giving me a "No Reverese" or a "Page Not Found" error.
+After speaking to several Code Institute Tutor I found that I was trying to override the Post and Get methods and instead I should be updating the view.
+And after reading through and article on [GeeksForGeeks](https://www.geeksforgeeks.org/) I was able to write the correct code.

+#### Unresolved Bugs
+- Through testing and validations I don't believe that there is any unresolved bugs on the site.

 ## Deployment
 The program was developed in Codeanywhere.
 It was then commited and pushed to GitHub periodically.